GLOBAL MARKETS-Dollar, shares rally on Yellen speech, US GDP

 By Herbert Lash

-dollar advanced on Friday to end a rocky week on an upbeat note
+dollar rose on Friday to end a rocky week on an upbeat note

 Stocks on Wall Street jumped following an almost 3-percent